Rubya Haider

-Rubya Haider Jhilik (born 22 July 1997) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a wicket-keeper and left-hand batter.
+Rubya Haider Jhelik (born 22 July 1997) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a wicket-keeper and left-hand batter.

 International career

-In April 2023, she earned her maiden call-up for Bangladesh's T20I and ODI squad for the series against Sri Lanka.
+In April 2023, she earned her maiden call-up for Bangladesh's T20I and ODI squads for the series against Sri Lanka.
 She made her Twenty20 International (T20I) debut against Sri Lanka in the same series on 9 May 2023.

 In May 2023, she was selected to Bangladesh A team for the inaugural season of ACC Women's T20 Emerging Teams Asia Cup.
-Bangladesh A team finished as the runners-up in the tournament after 31 runs defeat from India A team in the final.
+Bangladesh A team finished as the runners-up in the tournament after a 31-run defeat by India A team in the final.

 In July 2023, she was dropped from the T20I squad for the series against India, due to a knee injury.

-In April 2024, she returns to T20I squad for their series against India.
+In April 2024, she returned to the T20I squad for their series against India.